 These core modules (Microsoft.PowerShell.*) now reside in the PowerShell installation folder which simplifies side-by-side use of multiple versions of PowerShell.
 And through the use of the environment variable PSModulePath, when you call a cmdlet in PowerShell 7, you get the ‘right’ cmdlet and supported underpinnings.
 It is important to note that these core modules were developed by the Windows PowerShell team initially and are not part of the open-source PowerShell.

-The Windows client and Windows Server provide also provide modules to enable you to manage your systems.
+The Windows client and Windows Server also provide modules to enable you to manage your systems.
 Modules like the Active Directory module give you the tools to manage AD in your environment.
 These Windows modules live in the C:\Windows\System32\WindowsPowerShell\v1.0\modules folder.

 The ownership of these operating system-related modules lies with the individual product teams, some of whom have not been motivated to update their modules to run with .NET Core.
 Like so many things, this is a work in progress.
 Some modules, such as the ActiveDirectory module, have been updated and are available natively in PowerShell 7.
 For a quick look at compatibliy, view this document: https://docs.microsoft.com/en-us/powershell/scripting/whats-new/module-compatibility?view=powershell-7.1.
+It is worth noting that updating of these OS modules can only be done by upgrading to a newver version of the OS, which is unfortunate.

-The final set of commands to concern you are third party modules, possibly obtained from the PowerShell gallery, Spiceworks, or a host of other online sources.
+The final set of commands to think about are third party modules, possibly obtained from the PowerShell gallery, Spiceworks, or a host of other online sources.
 As the recipes in this book demonstrate, some third-party modules work fine natively in the latest versions of PowerShell 7 while others do not and may never work.